JakeHuneau/wordle-bot/README.md

 ### Scoring
 A word is scored based primarily on letter frequency.
 A letter frequency table is built for each set of candidate words by finding how frequent each letter appears at each place in the words.
 A word is then given points based on that frequency table.
 Duplicate letters are a word are penalized by being given less points for the duplicates.

+## Testing

+Currently, it correctly guesses a word in 4.7 tries and is correct within 6 tries 89% of the time.
+The most difficult word is EALES with it taking 14 tries.